mikelax/forgingadventures/client/README.md

 ## Introducing Redux

+A good introduction to Redux in React: https://css-tricks.com/learning-react-redux/

 Forging utilises [Redux](https://redux.js.org/) in order to manage a global store to store UI view layer states starting with the
 `authorisation` state.